nickdala/azure-experiments/samples/blob-event-grid-container-app/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) version 2.53.0 or later.
 - [Go](https://golang.org/doc/install) version 1.21.1 or later.

+A [Dev Container](https://code.visualstudio.com/docs/remote/containers) is also provided to make it easy to run the code locally.
+Instructions on how to use the Dev Container can be found at the root of the GitHub repository [nickdala/azure-experiments](../../README.md#dev-container).

 ## Run the sample

 ### 1. Clone the repository and change directory